 The majority of military members like to receive a care package from family members back home.
 In order to be certain what is sent arrives securely to its intended individual here are some tips for sending and preparing a military care package.

 Check International and Country Specific Shipping Limitations – There are restrictions on what can be shipped and even more limitations by country.
 The United States Postal Service offers a list of what these limitations are by country.
-Examples of items that cannot be shipped include illegal substances, alcohol, explosives, fireworks, obscene material that may offend other soldiers.
+Examples of items that cannot be shipped include illegal substances, alcohol, explosives, fireworks, obscene material that may offend other service members.

 Seal Everything – Individually seal everything in plastic bags with zip locks if possible to protect items from the elements such as rain or sand or even items within the package that may leak or melt.
-As a bonus soldiers have many uses for these bags such as keeping personal photos or other items to keep them protected.
+As a bonus service members have many uses for these bags such as keeping personal photos or other items to keep them protected.
 Be sure to keep like items together and other items separate especially items that have strong odors.
-Soldiers have stated that the food inside the care package might taste soapy, for example, as the two products were sent with each other and not separately packaged.
+Service members have stated that the food inside the care package might taste soapy, for example, as the two products were sent with each other and not separately packaged.
 If there’s a probability of a product opening or spilling in transit, make certain it’s enclosed securely within a different bag.

-Secure the Contents – Place stickers around the package prior to taping it prior, this will allow the soldier to easily identify if the box was tampered or opened while it was in transit.
+Secure the Contents – Place stickers around the package prior to taping it prior, this will allow the service member to easily identify if the box was tampered or opened while it was in transit.
 If you’re sending pricey products, check with your Post Office concerning the probability of the pack being insured.

 Don’t Over Stuff the Boxes – This might cause box to open while in transit.